AdrianoBinhara/AdrianoBinhara/README.md

 ## I am a developer and content creator!

 - 🌱  Improving at Xamarin | Maui | Flutter
 - 👯  Creating valuable content
-- 🥅 Plans 2023: Contributing to young people getting started in programming
+- 🥅  2023 Plans: Contributing to young people getting started in programming

 ### Connect with me: